 The Marine Quarterly is 112 pages of intelligent sea reading.
-It is published in a useful pocket size, printed on hefty paper, illustrated with charts, woodcuts and line drawings, and has been greeted with appreciative remarks from readers all over the world.
+It is published in a useful pocket size, printed on hefty paper, illustrated with woodcuts and line drawings, and has been greeted with appreciative remarks from readers all over the world.

-The current issue, number twelve, is published in December 2013.
-There will be further issues quarterly hereafter – the next will be sent out during the first fortnight of March 2014.
-Subscribers who would like to buy back issues should tick the relevant boxes on the subscriptions page.
+The current issue, number 24, is published in December 2016.
+There will be further issues quarterly hereafter – the next will be sent out during the first fortnight of March 2017.
+(It is hardly necessary to point out that a gift subscription makes a fine present that lasts all year).